 If you’re the employer, encourage your employees to do the same.

-Setting high goals and working towards them will ensure that even if you don’t achieve those goals, you’ll still have reached somewhere.
-Having small achievements are better than having none at all.
+Setting high goals and working towards them will ensure you’ll still have reached somewhere even if you don’t achieve them.
+Having small achievements is better than having none at all.

 No establishment has ever thrived solely on individual competence.
 Teamwork is essential for the smooth and efficient functioning of any firm.
-The very basic level of team building starts at the hiring process and it will enhance the productivity of an employee.
+The very basic level of team building starts at the hiring process, and it will enhance an employee’s productivity.

 When hiring an employee, ask yourself these questions-

 - Is this person compatible with the existing employees?